Yoann-86/Yoann-86/README.md

 ## 📚 Currently Focus

-- O'Clock vocational trainig
+- Matera 6-month internship as a software engineer

+  My role at Matera:<br>
+  Currently, I'm focused on migrating components to our new design system, implementing TypeScript and integrating the latest proxy service for backend API queries.
+I'm thrilled to be learning every day within this great team while developing strong frontend development skills.

-- End of study project : EasyBiz (🏗️ in design)
+- End of study project : EasyBiz (🏗️ in progress)

   Starting : 2024.10.15<br>
   Estimated MVP deployment : 2025.01